MannShah720/Meme-Generator/meme-generator/README.md

 # Meme Generator

-## In this project, i've learnt about:
+Check it out:

+This is a mini-project just to learn and practice the following concepts below:
 - Controlled Components
 - Pure functions
 - Fetching data outside of React
-- 'useEffect()' for systems outside of React
+- `useEffect()` for systems outside of React
 - Depedencies array
 - Side Effects